Dmitri-Sintsov/django-jinja-knockout/README.rst

 * Implements client-side helper classes for Twitter Bootstrap 3.
 * Implements client-side response routing:

- * It separates AJAX calls from their callback processing, allowing to specify AJAX routes in button html5 data attributes without implicit callback.
+ * Separates AJAX calls from their callback processing, allowing to specify AJAX routes in button html5 data attributes without implicit callback.
- * It allows to write more modular Javascript code.
+ * Allows to write more modular Javascript code.
  * Client-side view models can also be executed from Javascript code directly.
- * Possibility to optionally inject view models into html pages, executing these onload.
+ * Possibility to optionally inject client-side view models into html pages, executing these onload.
- * Possibility to execute viewmodels from current user session (also onload).
+ * Possibility to execute client-side viewmodels from current user session (also onload).

 Admin
 ~~~~~